One-loop mass corrections and decay widths of Type II heavy string states: Conclusions and outlook

 \section{Conclusions and outlook}

-We initiated the long-term systematic investigation of one-loop mass corrections and mixing in string theory.
+We have approached a long-term systematic investigation of one-loop mass corrections and mixing in string theory, based on the direct computation of self-energy corrections.
 In order to avoid issues with vacuum stability (bosonic string tachyon) and/or subtle phases that are remnant of the projected-out tachyon (heterotic string), we started with FRT states with maximal spin in the NS-NS sector of the Type II superstring, that cannot mix with any other states in perturbation theory, due to Lorentz symmetry (and SUSY).
 Physical vertex operators for these states are easy to write down both in the covariant and the DDF approach, that we adapted to our present needs.
 The worldsheet integrals were performed analytically, exploiting remarkable properties of elliptic functions and character decomposition.
-The final modular integrals over the fundamental domain turned out to be IR divergent in their real part, related to mass corrections, and were performed numerically using the method developed by Manschot and Wang \cite{Manschot:2024prc} and based on the $i\varepsilon$ prescription in string theory revived by Witten \cite{Witten:2013pra} and then by Sen and Pius for specific computations (similar to the ones here) \cite{Sen:2016ubf,Sen:2016gqt,Pius:2014iaa,Pius:2016jsl,Pius:2013sca}.
-So far we have only addressed FRT states up to level $N=10$ and we found a clear trend of decreasing mass corrections, related to ${\rm Re}{\cal A}^{(N)}_{FRT}$ and decay widths, related ${\rm Im}{\cal A}^{(N)}_{FRT}$.\\
+The final modular integrals over the fundamental domain turned out to be IR divergent in their real part, related to mass corrections, and were performed numerically using the method developed by Manschot and Wang \cite{Manschot:2024prc} and based on the $i\varepsilon$ prescription in string theory revived by Witten \cite{Witten:2013pra} and then by Sen, Pius, Eberhardt and Mizera for specific computations (similar to the ones here) \cite{Sen:2016ubf,Sen:2016gqt,Pius:2014iaa,Pius:2016jsl,Pius:2013sca,Eberhardt:2023xck}.
+So far we have only addressed FRT states up to level $N=10$ and we found a clear trend of decreasing mass corrections, related to ${\rm Re}{\cal A}^{(N)}_{FRT}$ and decay widths, related ${\rm Im}{\cal A}^{(N)}_{FRT}$.
+Our results agree with those obtained in \cite{Baccianti:2025whd} through a different approach, thus strengthening the consistency of both methods.\\